-If you are a fan of hockey in Motown, then this a very good date for you.
-One of the National Hockey League’s most unique traditions began 69 years ago.
+If you are a fan of hockey in Motown, then this is a very good date for you.
+One of the NHL’s most unique traditions began 69 years ago.
 One of the greatest regular seasons came to an end and plenty of Stanley Cup Playoff history was made.
 Let’s take our daily trip back in time to see all the best April 15 has given us over the years.

 A Busy Date for the Detroit Red Wings

 On April 15, 1937, the Red Wings became the first U.S.-based NHL team to win the Stanley Cup in back-to-back seasons.
 Goaltender Earl Robertson, who started the postseason in the minor leagues, earned his second straight shutout with a 3-0 win over the New York Rangers.
 He was called up after Normie Smith was injured during the Red Wings’ semifinal series.
 Robertson had never played in the NHL before this and did not play for Detroit again after this game.

 This game is also remembered because referee Mickey Ion awarded Alex Shibicky of the Rangers the first penalty shot in Stanley Cup Final history.
 Robertson made the save to make sure he wasn’t the first goaltender to allow a penalty-shot goal in the Stanley Cup Final.
 That distinction goes to Cam Ward of the Carolina Hurricanes who gave up a penalty-shot goal to Chris Pronger in 2006.